1 – Forms of the French Definite Articles

 - À + le = au

-Je vais au supermarché (at the supermarket)
+Je vais au supermarché (to the supermarket)

 - À + les = aux